Hands-on Activity: Design a Parachute

 Imagine you are jumping out of a plane 10,000 feet in the air.
 What type of material would you want your parachute to be made of and what size would you want it to be?

-The design of a parachute is very important, especially in an extreme sport such as skydiving because someone's life is dependent on the parachute functioning properly.
-Engineers thoroughly test the materials and designs of parachutes to ensure that they open properly and reliably, and are strong enough to withstand the air resistance needed to slow skydivers to safe landing speeds.
+The design of a parachute is very important, especially in an extreme sport such as skydiving because someone's life is dependent on the parachute functioning correctly.
+Engineers thoroughly test the materials and designs of parachutes to ensure that they open as intended and reliably, and are strong enough to withstand the air resistance needed to slow skydivers to safe landing speeds.

 Procedure (Return to Contents)